jeanetienne/Speller/README.md

 ### Manually

-If you prefer not to use either of the aforementioned dependency managers, you can integrate Alamofire into your project manually.
+If you prefer not to use either of the aforementioned dependency managers, you can integrate Speller into your project manually.